-In order to take into account leap years, we converted all FFD from calendar dates (dd/mm/yy) to the number of days after the vernal equinox.
-We then calculated three measures of the yearly position of the flowering season: the start, calculated as the date when 10% of the plants had started flowering, the mean, calculated as the mean first flowering date of individuals, and the end, calculated as the date when 90% of the plants had started flowering.
+To account for leap years, we converted calendar dates to number of days after the vernal equinox.
+We then calculated three measures of the yearly position of the flowering season: start - the date at which 10% of the plants had started flowering, mean - the mean first flowering date of all individuals, and end - the date at which 90% of the plants had started flowering.
 The yearly duration of the flowering season was defined as the number of days between the start and the end of the flowering season.
-Using weather data from the meteorological stations, we calculated in total 12 climatic variables: monthly averages of daily minimum, mean and maximum temperatures and monthly sums of precipitation for March, April and May.
+Using weather data from the meteorological stations, we calculated 12 climatic variables: monthly averages of daily minimum, mean and maximum temperatures, and monthly sums of precipitation, for March, April and May.

-We expected that higher temperatures during the shoot development of L. vernus in March, April and May should result in an earlier flowering, as development of shoots and flower buds is strongly influenced by temperature (Fogelström et al. unpubl. data).
-Higher temperatures should also lead to higher mean fitness as both fertilization and seed set are likely to be favored, and there is no shortage of water during spring in these environments.
+We expected that higher temperatures during shoot development in March, April and May should result in faster development and an earlier flowering.
+We also predicted that higher temperatures should be associated with higher availability of pollinators and resources, and lead to a higher mean fitness.
 Lastly, higher temperatures should lead to stronger selection for earlier flowering, as individuals flowering early would benefit most from favorable conditions before canopy closure.
-Lower temperatures in April and May might lead to weaker selection for earlier flowering because early buds might be damaged by frosts and early flowers might experience a shortage of pollinators.
-We also expected that the duration of flowering should be positively associated with temperatures in April, as higher temperatures early during the season would mean an earlier start of flowering, and negatively associated with higher May temperatures, as this would increase the speed of development and result in an earlier end of the flowering season.
+Lower temperatures in April and May might also lead to that early buds and flowers are damaged by frosts, or experience a low availability of pollen.
+We expected that the duration of flowering should be positively associated with temperatures in April, as higher temperatures early during the season would mean an earlier start of flowering, and negatively associated with higher May temperatures, as this would increase the speed of development and result in an earlier end of the flowering season.
 The expected effects of precipitation during spring on trait expression and natural selection are less obvious.
-Precipitation during early spring, if falling as snow, might protect overwintering shoot buds from extreme low temperatures and lead to an earlier onset of growth and an earlier flowering.
-Precipitation during early spring falling as rain would often be associated with relatively mild temperatures, and thus also be correlated with an earlier growth and reproduction.
-Precipitation later in spring is associated with lower than average temperatures and lower availability of light, and thus poorer conditions for growth, fertilization and seed development.
-This would result in later flowering, lower fitness, and possibly weaker selection for early flowering.
+Precipitation during early spring, if falling as snow, might protect overwintering shoot buds from extreme low temperatures (Inouye et al. 2002) and lead to an earlier onset of growth and an earlier flowering.
+Precipitation during early spring falling as rain, on the other hand, would often be associated with relatively mild temperatures, and thus also be correlated with an earlier growth and reproduction.
+Precipitation later in spring is associated with lower than average temperatures and lower availability of light, possibly resulting in later flowering, and weaker selection for early flowering.

-Statistical analyses

-We first checked for trends across years in climate, flowering time and mean fitness by performing univariate linear regressions of all climatic variables, mean first flowering date and number of intact (non-predated) seeds against year.
-We checked for trends in climate for the 22 study years and for the period 1961 - 2017.
-We also performed a visual inspection of the data to identify non-linear trends.
+We first performed univariate linear regressions of all climatic variables, mean FFD and number of intact seeds on year to check for trends across years.
+We checked for trends in climate for both the 22 study years and for the period 1961 - 2017.